semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 Of course there are better, more advanced solving methods, but these require you to memorize more algorithms.
 Speedcubers, people who compete in cube solving world championships, learn about 200 different algorithms, which they can apply to different states of the cube, and so are able to solve a scrabled cube in under 10 seconds.
 Now that is impressive!

+- But where do these solving methods come from?
+- Why do they work, what is the trick behing them?
-But where do these solving methods come from?
-Why do they work and how could you come up with a solving method?
-These are the questions that I will try to explore in this article.
+- And how could you come up with a solving method?

+*These are the questions that I will try to explore in this article*

 ![alt text](bender_cube.jpg "Bender meme, come up with my own algorithms")